killbill/api-pojos/README.md

 It is possible that during generation, you will encounter maven error.
 This is because one or more local maven artifacts are corrupt.
-You can always identify [all of them](https://stackoverflow.com/a/52755704), and then try to re-download them. but if you found it is confusing and too much work, you can `mvn dependency:copy-dependencies -DoutputDirectory=../lib -Dhttps.protocols="TLSv1.2" -f ./killbill-api/pom.xml` and use ` --input-dependencies=lib` to fix the problem.
+You can always identify [all of them](https://stackoverflow.com/a/52755704), and then try to re-download them.
+But if you find it confusing and too much work, you can run `mvn dependency:copy-dependencies -DoutputDirectory=../lib -Dhttps.protocols="TLSv1.2" -f ./killbill-api/pom.xml` and use ` --input-dependencies=lib` to fix the problem.